-Evaluative Criteria Questions Indicators Source Methodology Relevance: How does the project relate to the main objectives of development priorities of ICEIDA and at national and implementing lev els?
-Programme relevance Consistency with ICEIDA Country strategy Consistency with Malawi Government sector priorities Consistency with Mangochi District Development Plans Consistancy and responsive to vulnerabilities at community level tcomes and objectives of the project been achieved?
-ICEIDA Country Strategy document Malawi Growth and Development Strategy II.
-Mangochi District Development Plan Baseline Report Documentary review and discussions with relevant officials in ICEIDA, Ministry of Local Government and Rural Development (MOLGRD), and Mangochi District Council.
-1. Supervisory role of Ministry of Local Government and Rural Development Coordination/ communication mechanisms established within the tripartite agreement.
+Evaluative Criteria Questions Indicators Source Methodology Relevance: How does the project relate to the main objectives of development priorities of ICEIDA and at national and implementing leve els?
+Programme relevance Effectiveness: To what extent have the expected out Consistency with ICEIDA Country strategy Consistency with Malawi Government sector priorities Consistency with Mangochi District Development Plans Consistency and responsive to vulnerabilities at community level documentMalawi Growth and Development Strategy II.
+Documentary review and discussions with relevant officials in ICEIDA, Ministry of Local Government and Rural Development (MOLGRD), and Mangochi District Council.
+1. Supervisory role of Ministry of Local Government and Rural Development Output Development Coordination/ communication mechanisms established within the tripartite agreement.
 Number of consultative meetings organized and chaired by the MOLGRD at central level with ICEIDA and sector Ministries (Health, Water, Education) Framework put in place for programme monitoring, both programs and financial No. of progress reports received, shared with partners, reviewed, and timely feedback provided .
 Recommendations actions/ decisions from tripartite review meetings implemented.
 Ministry of Local Government and Rural Development Coordinat Team Key Informant Interviews with MOLGRD.
 Tool in Annex 1